HWDance/jax-fsm-mcmc/README.md

 # Efficient Vectorization in JAX for MCMC

-This repository contains JAX implementations of several `stochastic-length proposal' MCMC algorithms (i.e. HMC-NUTS and Slice sampling variants) for more efficient execution on SIMD architectures, when vectorizating with `vmap`.
+This repository contains JAX implementations of several stochastic-length proposal MCMC algorithms (i.e. HMC-NUTS and Slice sampling variants) for more efficient execution on SIMD architectures, when vectorizating with `vmap`.
 The implementation method is based on the paper "Efficiently Vectorized MCMC on Modern Accelerators" [https://www.arxiv.org/abs/2503.17405](url).

 ### TL;DR